 Do I still have a free choice of seats?

 Unfortunately, we can no longer offer free seating.
-When you buy a ticket, you can choose one of the seats that are still available.
+When you buy a ticket (online or at our box office), you can choose one of the seats that are still available.

 What will happen to my tickets if the screening is cancelled due to another lockdown?

 If a screening has to be dropped entirely, tickets that have already been paid for can be exchanged for a corresponding ticket for any other screening.